brycewray/hugo-site/content/posts/2019/07/roger-copy.md

 Going back to desktop-only handling of the site wouldn't have been a show-stopper.
 Still, I didn't care for the prospect.

-After all, some of my more lucid moments and/or more accurate error-catching sessions come when I'm miles away from the Mac but within easy reach of my iPhone---or even when I'm just in the living room, using the iPad in the wee hours of the morning before it's time to head out for the day.
+After all, some of my more lucid moments and/or more accurate error-catching sessions come when I'm miles away from the Mac but within easy reach of my iPhone --- or even when I'm just in the living room, using the iPad in the wee hours of the morning before it's time to head out for the day.

 While I'd had my repo in iCloud Drive, it had been easy to make edits and know that, once I got back to the Mac, the changed files would be there, waiting to be pushed to the online [Bitbucket](https://bitbucket.org) repo from which [Netlify](https://www.netlify.com) deploys this site.